List of Miracleman characters: Fictional species biography

 Originating from the planet Hod, the Warpsmiths are the guardians of the Gulf World Confederacy.
-Their impressive empire is opposed by the Qys Imperium; due to the size and power of both by the late 20th century they have been locked in a cold war for eleven thousand years.
+Their empire is opposed by the Qys Imperium; due to the size and power of both by the late 20th century they have been locked in a cold war for eleven thousand years.
 While the blocs are bitter enemies both realise open conflict would result in mutual destruction.
-The Warpsmiths' power comes from advanced derma-circuitry (implanted at birth) that allows them to instantaneously transport anything across vast locations; this skill can also be weaponised, either to instantly separate an opponent into pieces or by warping objects into their body to cause lethal injuries.
+The Warpsmiths' power comes from advanced derma-circuitry that allows them to instantaneously transport anything across vast locations; this skill can also be weaponised, either to instantly separate an opponent into pieces or by warping objects into their body to cause lethal injuries.
 This requires seemingly complex gestures, though a practiced Warpsmith can do so faster than can be observed by the naked eye.
-Their powers can be negated by Interferers created by the Rhodru Makers, a race that makes hugely advanced weaponry.
 As with the Qys, the Warpsmiths maintain an uneasy, distrustful peace with the Rhodru Makers.
 Among the worlds they oversee are Carbeau (where their influence is a source of major discontent among the population), Sauk and Hiularisq.
 Warpsmiths have light grey or white skin, hair on their heads and at the base of their spines, with the males having further hair on their areola; the males largely wear their hair in short ponytails, covered by helmets, whereas females are bare headed.
-Socially the Warpsmiths live in six-sided bisexual clusters, each consisting of three male cluster-husbands and three female cluster-wives.
+The Warpsmiths live in six-sided bisexual clusters, each consisting of three male cluster-husbands and three female cluster-wives.
 The only thing that seemingly worries the ruling Black Warpsmiths is the Whisper, a mysterious something on the edge of the universe.